mothy-08/The-Daily-News/README.md

-# The Daily News: A Website Prototype
+# The Daily News

-- **A sleek and modern news website prototype showcasing advanced UI/UX design and interactive features.**
+A sleek and modern news website prototype showcasing advanced UI/UX design and interactive features.

 - **In fulfillment of our final project in Human-Computer Interaction**

 ## Features